Portkey-AI/docs/welcome/make-your-first-request.md

 If you're still worried about your data passing through Portkey, we recommend one of the below options:

-1. On request, we can enable a feature that does NOT store any of your request and response boby objects in the Portkey datastores or our logs.
+1. On request, we can enable a feature that does NOT store any of your request and response body objects in the Portkey datastores or our logs.
 2. For enterprises, we offer managed hosting to deploy Portkey inside private clouds.

 If you need to talk about these options, feel free to drop us a note on hello@portkey.ai